Médaille

 • On utilise le gérondif quand l’action est le sujet de la phrase :

-Smoking is bad for your health! \rightarrow Fumer est mauvais pour la santé !
+Smoking is bad for your health! $\rightarrow$ Fumer est mauvais pour la santé !

-• On utilise aussi le gérondif après certaines prépositions : by [en]\footnotesize{\textcolor{#A9A9A9}{\text{[en]}}}, in [aˋ/en/par]\footnotesize{\textcolor{#A9A9A9}{\text{[à/en/par]}}}, without [sans]\footnotesize{\textcolor{#A9A9A9}{\text{[sans]}}}, because of [aˋ cause de]\footnotesize{\textcolor{#A9A9A9}{\text{[à cause de]}}}, after [apreˋs]\footnotesize{\textcolor{#A9A9A9}{\text{[après]}}}, before [avant]\footnotesize{\textcolor{#A9A9A9}{\text{[avant]}}}.
+• On utilise aussi le gérondif après certaines prépositions : by $\footnotesize{\textcolor{#A9A9A9}{\text{[en]}}}$, in $\footnotesize{\textcolor{#A9A9A9}{\text{[à/en/par]}}}$, without $\footnotesize{\textcolor{#A9A9A9}{\text{[sans]}}}$, because of $\footnotesize{\textcolor{#A9A9A9}{\text{[à cause de]}}}$, after $\footnotesize{\textcolor{#A9A9A9}{\text{[après]}}}$, before $\footnotesize{\textcolor{#A9A9A9}{\text{[avant]}}}$.

-He left without saying goodbye. \rightarrow Il est parti sans dire au revoir.
+He left without saying goodbye. $\rightarrow$ Il est parti sans dire au revoir.

-• Dans cette phrase, without saying goodbye” est complement circonstanciel de manière (comment ? \rightarrow sans dire au revoir).
+• Dans cette phrase, without saying goodbye” est complement circonstanciel de manière (comment ? $\rightarrow$ sans dire au revoir).

-He often watches a movie before going to bed. \rightarrow Il regarde souvent un film avant d’aller se coucher.
+He often watches a movie before going to bed. $\rightarrow$ Il regarde souvent un film avant d’aller se coucher.

-• Dans cette phrase, a movie est COD du verbe watches et before going to bed” est complement circonstanciel de temps (quand ? \rightarrow avant d’aller se coucher).
+• Dans cette phrase, a movie est COD du verbe watches et before going to bed” est complement circonstanciel de temps (quand ? $\rightarrow$ avant d’aller se coucher).

 bannière attention